-The Group followed the development trend of the internet media and advertisers' placement demand, upgraded and updated its self-developed intelligent programming advertising placement platform iBCP.
-During the year under review, the Group launched its iBCP version 9.0, which was designed to optimize the real-time placing effect using big data, contributing to higher marketing efficiency.
-In response to the impact of the COVID-19 epidemic in the digital advertising market, the Group stayed committed to improving integrated internet service ability so as to discover clients' demand in the internet communication, and offered clients one-stop digital marketing solutions.
-During the year under review, the Group successively served China Feihe, Huawei Technologies, Sinopec Epec, PICC, Guizhou Zhenjiu (貴州珍酒), Sichuan Langjiu (四川郎酒), Dongfeng Nissan, GOME Appliances, Empereur Tea, Yong Feng Yuan and other clients, receiving a high degree of recognition and praise therefrom.
+The Group followed the development trend of the internet media and advertisers' placement demand, and upgraded and updated iBCP, its self-developed intelligent programming advertising placement platform.
+The Group optimized the effect of precise advertising placement through big data and improved the marketing efficiency of advertising placement.
+Meanwhile, the Group continued enhancing its internet integration service capabilities and strengthened its core competency in digital marketing, to provide clients with one-stop digital marketing solutions.
+During the year under review, the Group successively served China Feihe, BlueRiver Sheep Milk, China CITIC Bank, GOME, So-Young International Inc., Langjiu, Empereur Tea, Dazhong Electronics, and China Southern Fund, receiving a high degree of recognition and praise therefrom.